 - Protect large, contiguous, undeveloped tracts wherever possible. - Protect high quality isolated habitat patches.
 Relatively small, isolated habitats areas may function as refuges for uncommon plants and for animals that have small ranges or are well adapted to edge habitats and travel through developed areas.
 Such "islands" of habitat may provide certain plants or animals protection from predators, diseases, and other community processes that limit their ability to survive.
 Isolated habitat patches are particularly valuable if they include high quality significant habitat types that meet the needs of species of conservation concern. - Plan landscapes with interconnected networks of undeveloped habitats (preserve links and create new links between natural habitats on adjacent properties).
 When possible, enhance the connective value of existing features such as streams, abandoned rail lines, and utility rights-of-way.
 When considering protection for a particular species or group of species, design the networks according to the particular needs of the species of concern. - Preserve natural disturbance processes such as floods, seasonal drawdowns, and wind exposures wherever possible. - Restore and maintain broad buffer zones of natural vegetation along streams, shores of water bodies and wetlands, and around the perimeter of other sensitive habitats. - Direct human uses toward the least sensitive areas, and minimize alteration of natural features, including vegetation, soils, bedrock, and waterways. - Encourage development of altered land instead of unaltered land.
-Promote redevelopment of brownfields and previously altered sites, "infill" development, and reuse of existing structures wherever possible. - Preserve farmland potential wherever possible. - Encourage and provide incentives for developers to consider environmental concerns early in the planning process, and to incorporate biodiversity conservation principles into their choice of development sites, their site design, and their construction practices. - Concentrate development along existing roads; discourage construction of new roads in undeveloped areas.
-Promote clustered and pedestrian-centered development wherever possible (in areas where no sensitive habitats are present) to maximize extent of unaltered land and minimize expanded vehicle use.
+Promote redevelopment of brownfields and previously altered sites, "infill" development, and reuse of existing structures wherever possible (unless, of course, these areas support rare species that would be harmed by development). - Preserve farmland potential wherever possible. - Encourage and provide incentives for developers to consider environmental concerns early in the planning process, and to incorporate biodiversity conservation principles into their choice of development sites, their site design, and their construction practices. - Concentrate development along existing roads; discourage construction of new roads in undeveloped areas.
+Promote clustered and pedestrian-centered development

-- Minimize areas of lawn and impervious surfaces (roads, parking lots, sidewalks, paved driveways, roof surfaces), and maximize onsite runoff retention and infiltration to help groundwater recharge, protect surface water quality, and moderate flood flows. - Restore degraded habitats wherever possible, but do not use restoration projects as a license to destroy intact habitats.
-Base any habitat restoration on sound scientific principles and research in order to maximize the likelihood of having the intended positive outcomes on biodiversity, and monitor restored habitat to assess these outcomes. - Modify the urban matrix to provide more habitat elements (for example, tree-lined streets).
+- wherever possible (in areas where no sensitive habitats are present) to maximize extent of unaltered land and minimize expanded vehicle use. - Minimize areas of lawn and impervious surfaces (roads, parking lots, sidewalks, paved driveways, roof surfaces), and maximize onsite runoff retention and infiltration to help groundwater recharge, protect surface water quality, and moderate flood flows. - Restore degraded habitats wherever possible, but do not use restoration projects as a license to destroy intact habitats.
+Base any habitat restoration on sound scientific principles and research in order to maximize the likelihood of having the intended positive effects on biodiversity and ecosystems.
+A restoration plan should consider the need for monitoring of the restored habitat to assess these effects and regular maintenance to protect restored features from degradation. - Modify the urban matrix to provide more habitat elements (for example, tree-lined streets).
 Use public education and incentives to encourage private landowners to provide additional habitat in their yards. - Promote the establishment of conservation agreements on parcels of greatest apparent ecological value.